mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   PreventPlayersOnNetherRoof: false
   # Will define nether roof height.
 Keeping it at 0 will use default nether height, which is 128
   netherRoofHeight: 0
-  # Will teleport players up from beneeth betrock if they are flying or gliding with elytra over there
+  # This will teleport players up from beneath bedrock, if they ave flying or gliding with the elytra on.
   PreventPlayersBelowBedrock: false
   PreventIronGolem:
     # When set to true, iron golems will not drop roses on death